 Secret sharing is an interesting security-related function that a blockchain possesses.

 Once you share a file (information) with a few users of the blockchain via these functions, the information is split into parts.
 Only when all of the parts are combined, the file can then be viewed.

 Question 9: Name a few of the most popular blockchain development platforms.

 Bitcoin and Ethereum would be the most obvious answers.
 However, it probably won’t be enough to just name these two.

-Some of the more popular platforms would include IOTA, EOS and Hyperledger.
+Some of the more popular platforms would include IOTA, EOS, and Hyperledger.

 Question 10: Name the main types of blockchain ledgers.

 For the final advanced question to receive blockchain certification, I’ve chosen an easier one.
-The reason why it’s in the “advanced” category is because a significant amount of people tend to forget one of the types when asked this question during their interview or exam.
+The reason why it’s in the “advanced” category is that a significant amount of people tend to forget one of the types when asked this question during their interview or exam.